1 Resource-related challenges in the context of circular economy and energy transition

 As depicted in Fig. 2, this project involving the HIF, the TU Bergakademie Freiberg and the Freiberg company UVR-FIA GmbH, as well as the mining company Saxore and the RWTH Aachen, and also under participation of the EU joint project FAME, under the direction of the British mining consultancy Wardell Armstrong, is now being brought to a conclusion in Freiberg with pilot tests on a complex ore.
 In these pilot tests, flotation is an important multi-step process, since it involves not just finely-intergrown minerals, but additionally precious metals (especially tin, zinc and indium) that are bonded in both sulfidic and non-sulfidic minerals.
 In the final stage of the pilot studies, supervised by M.Sc.
 Edgar Schach, the HIF‘s new acquisition – a Flotation Mini Pilot Plant (Eriez) – which is unique in Europe, will be used.

-3.3 Graphite flotation used in the recycling of
+3.3 Graphite flotation used in the recycling of lithium-ion batteries

 In connection with the increasing importance of the field of mobile electronics (smartphones, tablets, etc.) and especially that of electromobility (bicycles, buses and cars) a great quantity of spent lithium-ion batteries (LIB) can be expected in future years.
 These products are truly polymetallic, complex and fine particulate secondary raw materials and contain strategically important metals such as lithium, cobalt, manganese and nickel, as well as large quantities of refined spherical graphite.
 Especially for the recycling of graphite prior to the generally pyrometallurgical utilization of the metallic components, there is still no efficient separation process, meaning that no recycling takes place.